 - a pair of shoes (to pattern from)

-2. PATTERN: Then wrap the shoe in foil and then cover it with painter’s tape.
+Then wrap the shoe in cling film and then cover it with painter’s tape.
 You can then draw your patterns directly on the shoe!
 After you do that, carefully cut out the pattern.
-Pictured is a pattern for both the sides of the shoe and sole, and the smaller part is the heel.
+Pictured above is a pattern for both the sides of the shoe and sole, and the smaller part is the heel.

-5. RESIN: Then it’s time to fill the heel with resin.
-Normal resin will cure transparant, but I decided to add some tints to my resin to get a blue gradient and make it look extra fancy ;) Slush some resin through the base of the shoe and along the sides as well to strenghten it.
+Then it’s time to fill the heel with resin.
+Normal resin will cure transparant, but I decided to add some tints to my resin to get a blue gradient and make it look extra fancy ;) Slush some resin through the base of the shoe and along the sides as well to strengthen it.

 (It’s worth adding that Team Paraluna say they’re comfortable enough to wear for photos and walk in, but they wouldn’t suggest them as actual long term con shoes.)